 Set all field names, as per the

-section-name$field-name explained below
+my-section$my-field explained below

 NOTE: For languages like French, make sure that fields in the form have an Arial font, not Helvetica.
 Not using Arial can cause issue with accents.

 Form Runner identifies the PDF fields to fill-out based on their name.
 Those names must follow the following convention: